drevops/vortex/scripts/drevops/docs/content/tools/variables.md

 ### `DREVOPS_DOCKER_IMAGE_TAG`

 The tag of the image to push to.
-Defaults to 'latest'.

 Default value: `latest`